 - Custom Parts & Equipment Value is for those who have added valuable accessories to their vehicles such as stereos, GPS systems, custom parts and custom paint.

 - Emergency road service covers the cost of basic roadside assistance, such as emergency towing, etc.

-In order to obtain a fair comparison, the Review Team requested an estimate for coverage for a driver 27 years of age, financing a 2011 Toyota (Camery) Camry and discovered that the monthly premium would amount roughly to $42.85 per month for the absolute standard coverage, when options were added, the cost for coverage delivered results which ranged up ranging up to $84.52 per month.
+Progressive polices range from $65 to $202.
 As with most companies, the more coverage you wish to obtain, the higher the premium will rise.
 For example, adding Roadside Coverage or Uninsured Motorist Property Damage will increase rates.
 Again, prices vary with each state, driver and vehicle type.

-Progressive provides coverage in all 50 states, so they are truly a national company.
+Progressive provides coverage in 49 states, with Hawaii being the exception.
 They also have a great social media presence and are pretty savvy when it comes to communicating to their customers and potential customers through various social media platforms.
 They seem to have more of an online presence than most large insurance companies.